edonyzpc/personal-assistant/README.md

 > ***NOTE***: The currently supported features are all from my personal needs, feature requested is welcome by submitting issues.

 1. automatically create note in the specified directory with the configured file name
+2. automatically open current note related graph view
+3. automatically open Memos like quick note in macOS
+4. switch on/off plugin in command palette
-2. automatically update plugins(WIP, working-in-progress)
+5. automatically update plugins(WIP, working-in-progress)
-3. automatically update themes(WIP)
+6. automatically update themes(WIP)

 ## Develop